Legal

 Information Direct is based in the United States.
 If you are located outside the United States, please be aware that your personal data will be transferred to and processed in the United States, where data protection laws may differ from those in your jurisdiction.

-For transfers of personal data from the EEA, UK, or Switzerland to the United States, we rely on the European Commission's Standard Contractual Clauses (SCCs) as adopted under Commission Implementing Decision (EU) 2021/914, supplemented by additional technical and organizational measures where appropriate.
-We also maintain data processing agreements with all sub-processors that include equivalent transfer safeguards.
+For transfers of personal data from the EEA, UK, or Switzerland to the United States, we rely on the European Commission's Standard Contractual Clauses (SCCs) as adopted under Commission Implementing Decision (EU) 2021/914, the UK International Data Transfer Addendum or International Data Transfer Agreement where applicable, and Swiss transfer safeguards where applicable, supplemented by transfer impact assessments and technical and organizational measures where appropriate.
+Information Direct is not currently listed here as self-certified under the EU-U.S. Data Privacy Framework unless we publish a current certification.
+We also maintain data processing agreements with sub-processors that include appropriate transfer safeguards.

-To request a copy of the Standard Contractual Clauses we use, please contact privacy@informationdirect.us.
+To request a copy of the transfer terms we use, please contact privacy@informationdirect.us.

 We may update this Privacy Policy from time to time to reflect changes in our practices, technology, or legal requirements.
 Material changes will be posted on this page with an updated effective date.
 Continued use of our services after changes constitutes acceptance of the revised policy.